Aryanverma19/Aryanverma19/README.md

 ### 🧑‍💻 About Me

 - 🎓 B.Tech Computer Science Student
-- 💼 Aspiring Backend / PHP Developer
-- 🔍 Currently exploring: Symfony, Laravel, Blockchain & DevOps
+- 🔍 Currently exploring: Explainable AI, Data Analytics and deployment techniques to bridge the gap between research and real-world applications.
 - 📫 Reach me at **it22037@glbitm.ac.in**

 ---